deepaksood619/deepaksood619.github.io/docs/knowledge/biology/nutrition/pulses-daal-lentils.md

 ![image](../../../media/Nutrition_Pulses-Daal-Lentils-image4.jpg)

-Moongdaal, has had its olive green skin removed and is split.
+Moong daal, has had its olive green skin removed and is split.
 It is a golden yellow color and turns slightly lighter when cooked.

 Moong does not need soaking prior to being cooked as it is a "soft" daal.